connamara/quickfixn/README.md

 Then, create a tag:
     git tag -a <TAGNAME> -m "Created a tag for version <TAGNAME>"

-Next, run `package_release.bat` to build, package, and upload QuickFIX/n to the web:
+Next, run `package_release.bat <TAGNAME>` to build, package, and upload QuickFIX/n to the web:

 After the script is done, you will need to manually push the tag: